 We value your input as parents and encourage you to consult regularly with your child's teacher and attend parent-teacher interviews to stay abreast of your child's progress.
 You are welcome to visit the school at anytime.
 It is your right to look at your child's cumulative record binder.
 However, the files must be kept in the school - just ask the school director for approval before requesting the file from the school secretary.

-We currently have a staff of 30 people which consists of administrators, teachers, assistant teachers, and specialized student aides, an EMT and an RN.
+We currently have a staff of 25 people which consists of administrators, teachers, assistant teachers, and specialized student aides, an EMT and an RN.

 Areas of Instruction | Off Campus Activities | Contact Information | Policies | Fundraising | Home